kuflex/ofxKuNetwork/README.md

 Addon works in openFrameworks 0.9.3, OSX/Windows/Linux.

 For working with openFrameworks 0.7.4 - see addon's branch dedicated to 0.7.4.
-In this case, please don not add to the project files
- 	*ofxTCPClient_ku.cpp*, *ofxTCPClient_ku.h*,	*ofxTCPServer_ku.cpp*, *ofxTCPServer_ku.h*.
 Also, you need to add the following lines to *public:* declarations of *ofxNetwork* addon's files:
 * ofxTCPClient.h: ofxTCPManager	&TCPClientRef() { return TCPClient; }	//Added by Kuflex
 * ofxTCPServer.h: ofxTCPManager	&TCPServerRef() { return TCPServer; }	//Added by Kuflex